microsoft/vscode-docs/docs/editor/integrated-terminal.md

 ### Can I use the integrated terminal with the Windows Subsystem for Linux?

-Yes, you can select the [Windows Subsystem for Linux](https://docs.microsoft.com/windows/wsl/install-win10) (WSL) bash shell as your terminal default.
-If you have WSL enabled (through Windows Features), you can select **WSL Bash** from the terminal **Select Default Shell** dropdown.
+Yes.
+Select the [Windows Subsystem for Linux](https://docs.microsoft.com/windows/wsl/install-win10) (WSL) bash shell as your terminal default.
+If you have WSL enabled (through Windows Features), select **WSL Bash** from the terminal **Select Default Shell** dropdown.
 See [Developing in WSL](/docs/remote/wsl.md) for details on working in WSL and the [Remote - WSL](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-wsl) extension.

 ### Why is VS Code shortcut X not working when the terminal has focus?

 Currently the terminal consumes many key bindings, preventing Visual Studio Code from reacting to them.
 An example of this is `kbstyle(Ctrl+B)` to open the Side Bar on Linux and Windows.
 This is necessary as various terminal programs and/or shells may respond to these key bindings themselves.
-You can use the `terminal.integrated.commandsToSkipShell` setting to prevent specific key bindings from being handled by the terminal.
+Use the `terminal.integrated.commandsToSkipShell` setting to prevent specific key bindings from being handled by the terminal.

 ### Can I use Cmder's shell with the terminal on Windows?